observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 Pros:
 * Lowest possible overhead.
 No external storage is required to be orchestrated.
 * ETCD data model well suited for recording rules i.e. YAML.
-* Storage permissions are managed in Kubernetes objects.
+* Storage permissions are managed as Kubernetes objects.
 * We could leverage Recording Rules CRDs and get validation for free (?)

 Cons:
 * Implicitly ties Observatorium's implementation into a Kubernetes environment.
 Hard to back out.